ibm-cloud-docs/vpc/bs_snapshots_restore.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Compute> Virtual server instances**.
 2. Click **Create** and provision your new instance.
 For more information about the required fields, see the table in [Creating virtual server instances in the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
 3. For the operating system, click **Change image**, then click the tab for **Snapshots**.
 The most recent bootable snapshot is listed.
    * If you want to use a different snapshot, click **Edit**.
-From the list of snapshots, select a bootable snapshot for your instance's operating system.
+Either choose a bootable snapshot from the list or search for a specific snapshot by its CRN.
 Click **Save**.
 This action populates the snapshot data in the boot volume field on the provisioning page.
    * If you want to change the properties of the boot volume, such as the name, auto-delete feature, encryption, or tags, click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").
 Change the property that you want and click **Save**.
 The boot volume information is updated on the provisioning page.
 4. To create a data volume, under Data Volumes, click **Create**.
 A side panel is displayed.
    1. Select **Import from snapshot**.
 Expand the list to select a data snapshot.
 The most recent data snapshot is selected by default.
 However, you can select any snapshot from the list.